 - Diverse Versions: Little House on the PrairieI’m not saying “don’t read Little House on the Prairie.”
 But also check out these two books, rooted in history, and sharing Asian and Jewish perspectives.

-- Kids Books about the Olympics: Summer Olympics in Paris 2024There are so many inspirational picture book biographies featuring the events of the Summer Olympics!
+- Kids Books about the Olympics: Ancient and ModernThere are so many inspirational picture book biographies featuring the events of the Summer Olympics!
 Here are the ones that I managed to nab from the library.
-We are going to read these picture books about the Olympics in the week leading up to the opening… Read more: Kids Books about the Olympics: Summer Olympics in Paris 2024
+We are going to read these picture books about the Olympics in the week leading up to the opening… Read more: Kids Books about the Olympics: Ancient and Modern

-- Origins of Earth Day: Two Important EventsThe origins of various holidays is always of special interest to me.
+- When did Earth Day Begin?
+2 Important EventsThe origins of various holidays is always of special interest to me.
 I found these two picture books on the origins of Earth Day, both published in 2023!
 Surprisingly, they do not tell the same story.

 - Living US History Curriculum: How to Implement itThis is our second time going through a living US History Curriculum with picture books and experiences.
 I’ve learned so much from homeschooling this way for seven years now.
 Our First time The first time we went through US History, my twins were 7 years old… Read more: Living US History Curriculum: How to Implement it